 CPT, HCPCS, and ICD-10 Codes for Network Adequacy Provision Under UM-20

-The UM-20 network adequacy coverage policy does not list specific CPT, HCPCS, or ICD-10 codes.
-This is intentional — the policy applies to any medically necessary service across all specialties and procedure types where a network gap exists.
+The UM-20 policy does not list specific CPT, HCPCS, or ICD-10 codes.
+This is expected for a network governance policy — it applies across all procedure codes rather than to a defined list.

 Get the Full Picture